-MCDA as solidified our partnership with Waukesha County along with the federal Consumer Financial Protection Bureau to provide trainings related to financial abuse.
-Trainings were administered at a Regional Conference in January of 2019 as well as at two Milwaukee County senior centers in June in recognition of World Elder Abuse Awareness Day.
-Additional awareness events were held In October at a community kickoff event for a federal grant that MCDA won to improve elder abuse awareness and community response and most recently at a regional event held yesterday in Waukesha County.
-Trainings have focused primarily on avoiding victimization from fiduciary's and by scammers.
-Trainings have been generalized to inform older adults and community partners alike on recognizing the signs of financial abuse.
+MCDA solidified its partnership with Waukesha County and the federal Consumer Financial Protection Bureau to provide trainings related to financial abuse.
+Trainings were administered at a conference in January 2019 as well as at two Milwaukee County senior centers in June 2019 in recognition of World Elder Abuse Awareness Day.
+Planning is underway for the 2020 World Awareness and Challenges in Aging events.
+In October 2019 MCDA held a kickoff event for a federal grant MCDA won to improve elder abuse awareness and community response.
+Trainings have focused on avoiding victimization by fiduciaries and scammers.
+Trainings are generalized to inform older adults and community partners alike on recognizing the signs of financial abuse.